 Research Assistantships and Fellowships

 A limited number of highly competitive research assistantships and fellowships are available for those who are seeking to begin their degree program in Fall (August).
 These assistantships offer four years of funding (tuition, the majority of fees, and a monthly stipend) and focus on research.
 There may also be opportunities to teach undergraduate courses, depending on the requirements of the research assistantship or fellowship.
-Those interested in this type of funding should apply to our degree program by November 1st.
+Those interested in this type of funding should apply to our degree program by January 1st.
+Please note that students who apply after January 1st still may be eligible for teaching assistantships.
 Prior to or upon notification of admission from the Graduate School, contact the Literacies and Children’s Literature (LCL) program coordinator to express your interest in applying for these awards.
 Award Assistantship notifications are typically sent between March and May.

 We offer a limited number of teaching assistantships every year for those who are seeking to begin their degree program in Fall (August).
 These assistantships provide one year of funding (tuition, the majority of fees, and a monthly stipend) with the possibility of renewal for up to three additional years.
 Teaching Assistants typically serve as an Instructor of Record (IOR) for undergraduate courses offered by the department and/or provide instructional assistance to faculty teaching graduate level courses.
-Those interested in this type of funding should apply to our degree program by November 1st.
+Those interested in this type of funding should apply to our degree program by January 1st.
+Please note that students who apply after January 1st still may be eligible for teaching assistantships.
 Prior to or upon notification of admission from the Graduate School, contact the Literacies and Children’s Literature (LCL) program coordinator to express your interest in applying for these awards.
 Assistantship notifications are typically sent between March and May.

 Additional Funding Opportunities